Intel dossier

 The Northwest/Suburban office market (Arboretum, 360 Corridor, Round Rock campus areas) is the least institutionally covered and least differentiated Austin office cluster.
 Dell's Round Rock campus anchor (commitment to 2099, recent $25M Innovation Center expansion) creates a genuine employment-demand floor for the submarket, but that demand floor supports workforce multifamily and service retail more than it supports speculative office investment.

-The value-add play in this node is suburban multifamily adjacent to Dell and the SH-45/183A commuter infrastructure — capturing the tech/engineering worker who cannot afford Domain rents but works within the corridor.
-Office specifically at $28–42/SF asking rents, with 20–27% estimated vacancy and no mixed-use moat, is a carry-driven play with limited upside: the tenants who would upgrade to better product are choosing the Domain, not the Northwest corridor.
+The newest evidence makes the reinvention case more concrete.
+Accesso's 7700 Parmer plan — a 911,574 SF office campus on 129 acres being repositioned into a mixed-use program with office, multifamily, retail, and hotel uses — is exactly the right read on the corridor.
+The value-add play in this node is therefore broader than office: suburban multifamily adjacent to Dell and the SH-45/183A commuter infrastructure, campus intensification, and land-basis repositioning.
+Office specifically at $28–42/SF asking rents, with 20–27% estimated vacancy and no mixed-use moat, remains a carry-driven play with limited upside because the tenants who would upgrade to better product are choosing the Domain, not the Northwest corridor.

 Avoid: Spec office.
 Legacy suburban campus product without conversion plan.
 Any multi-story suburban office built pre-2000 without a clear repositioning thesis.